traitecoevo/infinitylists/README.md

 formatting of:

 - Observation type
-- Number of observation
+- Number of observations
 - Date of the most recent observation
 - Spatial coordinates
-- Voucher deposition location
+- Voucher location
 - Observer

-Most recent records are displayed in both a table and a map.
-All observations in the selected area can be downloaded as a CSV file.
+The most recent record for each species per voucher type is displayed in both a table and a map, whilst all observations in the selected area can be downloaded as a CSV file.

 ## Data Updates

-The pre-loaded dataset is a download corresponding to the timestamp in the releases section of GitHub.
+The pre-loaded datasets are downloads corresponding to the timestamp in the releases section of GitHub.
 Users can also retrieve up-to-date data using the code provided below.

 ## Record Display Rules

 The map and table **only display the most recent record per species per voucher type**.
-This means each species may be represented by up to two
+This means each species may be represented by up to three records:
-records:

 - **Physical voucher**
+- **Photographic voucher**
-- **Photographic/audio voucher**
+- **Audio voucher**

 The total number of records is indicated in the text summary, while the downloadable CSV contains **all records for the target area**, not just the most recent ones.
 If you want all the observations in your area, not just the most recent one for each species, use this button.
+Please read the About tab within the app for more information on which records are included or excluded.

 ## Accessing the Web App